Da Brat

-Shawntae Harris-Dupart (born April 14, 1974), better known by her stage name Da Brat, is an American rapper.
-Born and raised in Chicago, Illinois, she began her career in 1992, the year she signed with So So Def Records.
-Her debut album Funkdafied (1994) sold one million copies, making her the first female solo rap act to receive a platinum certification, and the second overall female rap act (solo or group) after Salt-N-Pepa.
+Shawntae Harris-Dupart (née Harris; born April 14, 1974), known professionally as Da Brat, is an American rapper.
+Born and raised in Chicago, Illinois, she began her career in 1992 and signed with Jermaine Dupri's So So Def Recordings two years later to release her debut studio album, Funkdafied (1994).
+Receiving platinum certification by the Recording Industry Association of America (RIAA), it became the first album by a female hip hop solo act to do so.

-Throughout her career, she has earned two top ten hits on the Billboard Hot 100, "Funkdafied" and "Not Tonight", the latter with Lil' Kim, Lisa Lopes, Missy Elliott and Angie Martinez.
-Brat has also had commercial success with other songs including "I Think They Like Me", plus several remixes of Mariah Carey's songs, including "Loverboy", "Always Be My Baby", "I Still Believe/Pure Imagination", "Honey", and "Gotta Thing For You", a hip-hop-inspired version of the Bobby Caldwell song "What You Won’t Do For Love".
-Brat has received two Grammy Award nominations.
+The album was supported by the 1994 lead single of the same name, which peaked at number six on Billboard Hot 100, along with her guest appearance alongside Lisa Lopes, Missy Elliott and Angie Martinez on Lil' Kim's 1997 single "Not Tonight".
+Furthermore, "Funkdafied" peaked at number two on the Billboard Hot Rap Songs chart, while "Not Tonight" peaked at number three.
+Her second album, Anuthatantrum (1996) spawned the single "Ghetto Love" (featuring T-Boz), while her third, Unrestricted (2000) peaked at number five on the Billboard 200.
+During the late 1990s–2000s, she guest performed on Dem Franchize Boyz's single "I Think They Like Me", the remixes of Mariah Carey's "Loverboy", "Always Be My Baby", and "Honey", and the 1999 mashup "I Still Believe/Pure Imagination".
+With Carey, she released the 2003 duet "Gotta Thing For You", a hip hop-inspired version of the Bobby Caldwell song "What You Won't Do for Love".
+Harris has received two Grammy Award nominations.

 Early life and education

-Da Brat was born on April 14, 1974, in Chicago, Illinois, and was raised primarily in the West Side district of the city.
-Her father is David Ray McCoy, a businessman, and mother, Nadine Brewer, a city bus driver.
-Her parents never married.
-Brat was subsequently raised in two different households.
-Da Brat lived part of the time with her mother and grandmother and attended an Apostolic church four times a week, where she sang in the choir.
-She is the paternal half-sister of LisaRaye McCoy.
-Da Brat attended Kenwood Academy during her sophomore and junior year, where she ran track and played basketball.
+Shawntae Harris was born on April 14, 1974, in Chicago, Illinois, and was raised primarily on the West Side of Chicago.
+Her father, David Ray McCoy, was a businessman, and her mother, Nadine Brewer, was a city bus driver.
+Her parents never married, and Harris was subsequently raised in two different households.
+She lived part-time with her mother, and part with her grandmother, attending an Apostolic church four times a week and singing in the choir.
+Harris is the paternal half-sister of actress LisaRaye McCoy.
+Harris attended Kenwood Academy during her sophomore and junior year, where she ran track and played basketball.
 She graduated from the Academy of Scholastic Achievement, a continuation charter school that caters to at-risk students in 1992.